Heath, Massachusetts: Government

 Heath employs the open town meeting form of government, and is led by a board of selectmen and an administrative assistant.
 The town has its own police and fire departments, as well as a post office.
 The town has a library, Heath Free Public Library, which is connected to the regional library network.
 The nearest hospital is the Franklin Medical Center in Greenfield.

 On the state level, Heath is represented in the Massachusetts House of Representatives as part of the Second Berkshire district, represented by Paul Mark, which covers central Berkshire County, as well as portions of Hampshire and Franklin Counties.
 In the Massachusetts Senate, the town is part of the Berkshire, Hampshire and Franklin district, represented by Ben Downing, which includes all of Berkshire County and the western portions of Hampshire and Franklin Counties.
 The town is patrolled by the Second (Shelburne Falls) Station of Troop "B" of the Massachusetts State Police.

 On the national level, Heath is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and is represented by Richard Neal.
 Massachusetts is represented in the United States Senate by senior Senator Elizabeth Warren and junior Senator Ed Markey.

 Education

-Heath is a member of the Mohawk Trail Regional School District, which covers six towns on the elementary level and most of western Franklin County on the upper levels of education.
+Heath is a member of the Mohawk Trail / Hawlemont Regional School District, which covers six towns on the elementary level and most of western Franklin County on the upper levels of education.
 Heath Elementary School serves students from pre-kindergarten through sixth grades, and students from grades 7–12 attend Mohawk Trail Regional High School in Buckland.
 There is a private school, the Academy at Charlemont, in neighboring Charlemont, and several other private and religious schools are located in the region.

 The nearest community college, Greenfield Community College, is located in Greenfield.
 The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is the University of Massachusetts Amherst.
 The nearest private college is Williams College in Williamstown, with several others located southeast in the Northampton area.